 Black Light is the 2011 CD of Lee's electric flute trio with Barry Wedgle on guitar and Eddie Hall on percussion.
 Featured track: Burnt Siena.

 2018 marks the 24th year accordionist William Schimmel has presented in concert duets composed and performed by Schimmel and McClure.

 As videographer Lee has created unique jazz and classical music videos combining recordings of his compositions with photomontages of landscapes and starscapes that interpret the nuances of the music.
 They can be seen on Lee's YouTube channel.

-Lee is a graduate of the Conservatory of Music at Brooklyn College where he received a B.S. in Music Composition.
-He also studied at the University of California at Berkeley, San Francisco Art Institute, and Berklee College of Music in Boston.
-A recipient of numerous ASCAP Special Awards, Lee's compositions have been performed by the Old First Orchestra of San Francisco, the Saturday Brass Quintet, and he has received commissions from the Janet Gerson Dance Company, the King David Orchestra and the Breve Trio.
+Lee studied at the University of California Berkeley, the San Francisco Art Institute, and Berklee College of Music in Boston.
+His formal composition training began with a three-year scholarship of private tutorials studying Schoenberg's Harmonielehre at the Turtle Bay Music School in NYC.
+In 1979 he received his B.S in music composition from Brooklyn College (CUNY).
+A recipient of numerous ASCAP Special Awards, Lee's compositions have been performed by: Old First Orchestra of San Francisco, Saturday Brass Quintet and The Accidentals.
+He has received commissions from the Janet Gerson Dance Company, the King David Orchestra, and the Breve Trio.

+Other major works of Lee McClure include: Voice, his second opera; Elohim And Adam, for soprano and orchestra; Cerulean Narrows for orchestra; Invocation, for vocal octet; Ondine's Oasis, for electric flute.
 As an author, Lee was invited to present his essay The Separation of Art and Society at the Society of Composers Inc's 1997 national conference in Miami.
-At Touro College, McClure assembled 12 hours of recordings of 5-minute excerpts from 350 years of American music for a survey course that he designed and taught.
+At Touro College, Lee designed and taught a survey course on American music.